Serving all people by providing personalized health and wellness through exemplary care, education and research.

 choline bitartrate, choline chloride, choline dihydrogen

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through scientific studies.

 Fatty liver and cirrhosis

-Women who are pregnant or breastfeeding should consult a physician before taking any dietary supplements.
+Women who are pregnant or breastfeeding should talk to their healthcare providers before taking any supplements.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR